 Qualcomm says the processor brings up to an 85% improvement in CPU performance and up to 60% better graphics than the previous-gen Snapdragon 8cx Gen 2, which could make this the chip that comes the closest to allowing Qualcomm-powered Windows laptops to compete head-to-head with models powered by Intel and AMD processors in performance rather than just efficiency.

-That said, Windows on ARM still often feels like a second-class citizen, with many applications and games lacking native support for ARM architecture.
+Apple has also optimized macOS for ARM chips since most new Macs ship with Apple Silicon.
+Windows on ARM, meanwhile, still often feels like a second-class citizen, with many applications and games lacking native support for ARM architecture.
 You can still run many of those applications thanks to Microsoft’s emulation technology, but that means non-native applications may run slower than those which are compiled specifically for ARM.

 Using a low-power ARM-based chip also helps when you’re developing a fanless thin and light notebook.
 Lenovo also used 90% recycled magnesium for the top and bottom covers of the laptop and 97% recycled plastic for the printed circuit board cover and battery frame.